 This section introduces a relative simple approach to exploiting parallelism within a single iteration of the dual revised simplex method, yielding the parallel scheme sip.
 Our approach is a significant development of the work of Bixby and Martin [1] who parallelised only the SPMV, CHUZC and UPDATE-DUAL operations, having rejected the task parallelism of FTRAN and FTRAN-DSE as being computationally disadvantageous.
+It also extends the work of Forrest's Aboca code [4,5].
+Based on the little evidence available, Aboca needs an additional (partial) BTRAN operation which is not necessary in sip, which incorporates the FTRAN-BFRT and a combined SPMV and CHUZC1 not exploited by Aboca.

 Our serial simplex solver hsol has an additional FTRAN-BFRT component for the bound-flipping ratio test.
 However, naively exploiting task parallelism by simply overlapping this with FTRAN and FTRAN-DSE is inefficient since the latter is seen in Table 1 to be relatively expensive.
-This is due to the RHS of FTRAN-DSE being $\hat{e}p$ , which is dense relative to the RHS vectors $a_q$ of FTRAN and $a_F$ of FTRAN-BFRT.
+This is due to the RHS of FTRAN-DSE being \hat{e}p , which is dense relative to the RHS vectors a_q of FTRAN and a_F of FTRAN-BFRT.
 There is also no guarantee in a particular iteration that FTRAN-BFRT will be required.

-The mixed parallelisation scheme of sip is illustrated in Figure 2, which also indicates the data dependency for each computational component.
+The mixed parallelisation scheme of sip is illustrated in Fig. 2, which also indicates the data dependency for each computational component.
 Note that during CHUZC1 there is a distinction between the operations for the original (structural) variables and those for the logical (slack) variables, since the latter correspond to an identity matrix in A. Thereafter, one processor performs FTRAN in parallel with (any) FTRAN-BFRT on another processor and UPDATE-DUAL on a third.
-The scheme assumes at least four processors but with more than four only the parallelism in SPMV and CHUZC is enhanced.
+The scheme assumes at least four processors, but with more than four only the parallelism in SPMV and CHUZC is enhanced.